 Make‑up Exams and Required Course AssignmentsThe course syllabus must provide expectations for class attendance and procedures for make-up exams or course work missed due to excused absences.

-Students who miss exams or required assignments due to a planned absence for University-approved events must present the approved University excused absence to the instructor prior to missing class.
+Students who miss exams or required assignments due to a planned absence for University-approved events must present the approved University-excused absence, signed by the provost, to the instructor prior to missing class.
+Instructors must accept official University excuses.
 The instructor may allow the student to take an exam or submit assignments prior to the planned absence or may allow the student to arrange to make up exams or assignments within two weeks after the absence.
 Lab assignments, oral presentations, artistic performances or similar assignments may require special consideration and extended time to arrange completion.

 Make-up exams must be completed prior to the beginning of the University final exam period.
 Faculty may not create make-up policies which result in punitive actions against students who miss exams or are absent due to University-excused absences or other excused absences.

-Mid‑semester ExamsMid‑semester exams are not required, but mid‑semester grades, if applicable, should be based on an exam or formal evaluation prior to mid‑semester.
-All instructors are requested to encourage students to discuss mid‑semester grades with their advisors.
-Grades are posted for lower level courses at or near the mid-semester mark.
+Mid‑term ExamsMid‑term exams are not required, but mid‑term grades, if applicable, should be based on all graded assignments prior to mid‑term.
+All instructors are requested to encourage students to discuss mid‑term grades with their advisors.
+Instructors of lower-level courses should post grades at or near the mid-term mark.

-Exams in Web and Web Hybrid SectionsWeb and Web Hybrid sections are required to adhere to this policy as appropriate.
+Exams in Online SectionsWeb and web hybrid sections are required to adhere to this policy as appropriate.
 Course syllabi should include provisions related to all course exams (mid-semester, final, and other) and should stipulate the types of exams, timeframes within which the exams will be administered, and specific requirements for each exam.

 When selecting timeframes for Web exam availability, instructors are expected to ensure that the timeframe reasonably permits all students to complete the exam.
 Given that students generally enroll in Web sections for convenience to accommodate personal schedules, instructors should consider utilizing blocks of time that include both daytime and evening hours (e.g., a single, 24-hour block of time; two, three-hour blocks of time, including one morning block and one evening block).